yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 ### Select Cluster Type

 Use the **Free** cluster to get started with YugabyteDB.
-The free cluster is limited to a single node and, depending on the cloud provider, provides up to 2 vCPUs and 10 GB of storage.
-Although not suitable for production workloads, the cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB.
-You can only have one Free cluster.
+Although not suitable for production workloads, the free cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB, including:

+- single node
+- depending on the cloud provider, up to 2 vCPUs and 10 GB of storage
+- limit of one per account

+**Paid** clusters support multi-node and highly available deployments and include the following features:

+- no limit on cluster size - choose any cluster size based on your use case
+- 100 GB base storage with no limit
-**Paid** clusters clusters support multi-node and highly available deployments.
-You can choose any cluster size based on your use case.
-Paid clusters support horizontal and vertical scaling - nodes and storage can be added or removed at will to suit your production loads.
-Paid clusters also support VPC peering.
-You can create as many Paid clusters as you need.
+- horizontal and vertical scaling - add or remove nodes and add storage to suit your production loads
+- VPC peering support
+- automated and on-demand backups
+- create as many as you need

 If you have not already provided payment information, you will need to add it before you can create a paid cluster.